• Modified: Feb 8, 2025 • Read in: 8 mins

 Thus, you irreversibly move away from the toxic relationship without making the cut too obvious.

-- Return their stuff and dues, like money, gifts, loans, etc.
+- Return their stuff — money, gifts, loans, etc.

-- Be firm, but stay calm, and maintain respect.
+- Be direct, stay calm, and show respect.

-An informed, clean breakup involves three acts – preparation, execution, and maintenance.
+This informed, clean breakup has three acts – preparation, execution, and maintenance.

-- Practice telling them the words to declare your decision to end the relationship.
+- Practice (before mirror) declaring your decision to end the relationship.

 - Write down a thank-you card or letter for their friendship.

-- Note down everything you want to tell them.
+- Note down a few things you would want to tell them.

 - Pack everything you want to return to them.

-- Ask them for their availability and time, and invite them to a safe and less busy place for “an important discussion.”
+- Ask them for their availability and time.
+Invite them to a safe, less busy place for “an important discussion.”

-- You might take along a friend or family member to stay in the background if you think they might react unusually.
+- Take along a friend or family member to stay in the background if you think they might react unusually.

-- Thank them, wish them well, and hand them the thank-you card/letter.
+- Thank them, wish them well, and give them the thank-you card/letter.

 - Block them from your contact list, social media, messenger apps, and emails.